reacherhq/check-if-email-exists/README.md

     input
-        .set_from_email("me@example.org".into()) // Used in the `MAIL FROM:` command .set_hello_name("example.org".into())    // Used in the `EHLO` command .set_proxy(CheckEmailInputProxy{         // Use a SOCKS5 proxy to verify the email
+        .set_from_email("me@example.org".into()) // Used in the `MAIL FROM:` command .set_hello_name("example.org".into())    // Used in the `EHLO` command .set_proxy(CheckEmailInputProxy {         // Use a SOCKS5 proxy to verify the email
 			host: "my-proxy.io".into(),
 			port: 1080
 		});